ceejbot/LOUDCRAB/README.md

 If you gave it a toast channel, you can now see some toasts.

 `PRUNE` is an administrative convenience for making LOUDBOT bulk-forget shouts.
-Put the items you'd like to purge as new-line delimited text in the file `PRUNES`, then run `PRUNE`.
+Put the items you'd like to purge as new-line delimited text in some file, then run `PRUNE /path/to/file`.
 I need something better here myself so I'll write it soon.
 I also need a good backup method better than redis dumps.

 ## License